← Back to the Academy Logout from Alpaca Access

 • Maintain consistent feeding routines

-🚨 Emergency Signs: Contact vet immediately for severe cuts, signs of shock (rapid breathing, pale gums), refusal to eat/drink, or extreme lethargy after shearing.
+Emergency signs: Contact vet immediately for severe cuts, signs of shock (rapid breathing, pale gums), refusal to eat or drink, or extreme lethargy after shearing.

-• Specializes in welfare-focused shearing techniques and fleece optimization
+• Specialises in welfare-focused shearing techniques and fleece optimisation

 • Expert in UK climate considerations and seasonal timing